 What to Look for in a Towel Warmer

 There are several different styles of towel warmers.
 Rack-style options are great for larger bath-size towels, while cabinet-style versions are perfect for hand towels and washcloths.
 Some rack-style warmers offer the advantage of being wall-mounted, freeing up floor space, but free-standing models are also common.
 There are also barrel-shaped warmers that can also hold robes, slippers, and more.

-Decide how many towels you want to heat and choose your warmer accordingly.
-Whether you opt for a rack or cabinet-style version, there are both larger and smaller units to choose from.
-You'll save space and minimize energy usage with a smaller warmer, but it may not be ideal for a large family.
+"When purchasing a towel warmer, you should consider how many towels you actually want to warm at one time," says Merchant.
+You'll save space and minimize energy usage with a smaller warmer, but it may not be ideal for a large household.

 Why Trust The Spruce?

 Theresa Holland is a freelance commerce writer with a background in home improvement, HVAC, interior decorating, and lifestyle.
 For this story, she interviewed an interior designer and researched the various types and styles of towel warmers.
 She considered dozens of models from various retailers, checked user reviews, combed through the specs, and studied the key features and prices before making her final selections.
 Theresa has been writing for The Spruce since 2019, where she covers home goods, decor, furniture, and household linens.